OpenWaterFoundation/owf-data-co-municipalities/README.md

 ### Colorado-Municipalities.csv Contents ###

 This file is the **Municipality** worksheet saved in csv format.
 To use this file, **do not** first open in Excel, because IDs that contain leading zeroes will not show those zeroes.
-Instead, import the file into a blank Excel file.
+Instead, import the file into a blank Excel file by selecting Data/Get External Data/From Text.

 ### Municipality_County_Relate.csv Contents ###

 This file is the **Municipality_County_Relate** worksheet saved in csv format.
 To use this file, **do not** first open in Excel, because IDs that contain leading zeroes will not show those zeroes.
-Instead, import the file into a blank Excel file.
+Instead, import the file into a blank Excel file by selecting Data/Get External Data/From Text.

 ## Attribution ##